kjaisingh/ML-for-High-Schoolers/README.md

-# Introducing High School students to Machine Learning and Artificial Intelligence
+# Learning Artificial Intelligence and Machine Learning as a High Schooler
 <a href="./README.md"><img alt="English" src="https://img.shields.io/badge/English-lightgrey"></a>
 <a href="./README-en-cn.md"><img alt="中文" src="https://img.shields.io/badge/中文-lightgrey"></a>

 Hi, I'm Karan, a high school student based in Singapore.
-Having spent the last year exploring the field of Machine Learning (ML) and Artificial Intelligence (AI), I believe that there does not exist a learning path in this field that is built specifically **for High School students**.
+Having spent the last year exploring the field of Artificial Intelligence (AI) and Machine Learning (ML), I believe that there does not exist a learning path in this field that is built specifically **for High School students**.
 This is my attempt to create one.

 Since I started my journey into this area, I've tried to spend a couple of hours every day understanding as much as I can, whether it be watching Youtube videos, undertaking personal projects or simply reading books.
 I've been guided by older peers who've had far more experience than me, but know that such guidance is not available to everyone - so this is my attempt to relay all the learnings into one concrete document.